Skip to main content

 Epigenetic Mechanisms Lasting Effects of Early Exposure

-Perhaps the most profound aspect of endocrine disruption is its potential to induce stable, heritable changes in without altering the DNA sequence itself.
+Perhaps the most profound aspect of endocrine disruption is its potential to induce stable, heritable changes in gene expression without altering the DNA sequence itself.
 This is the domain of epigenetics.
 Early-life exposure to environmental toxins, particularly during critical developmental windows like gestation and infancy, can establish epigenetic marks that last a lifetime and may even be passed to subsequent generations.

 These marks act as a form of cellular memory, locking in patterns of gene expression that contribute to adult disease susceptibility.